vivien/i3blocks-contrib/volume-pulseaudio/README.md

 -S  Subscribe to volume events (requires persistent block, always uses long format) -p	Omit the percent sign (%) in volume
 -a	Use ALSA name if possible
--H	Symbol to use when audio level is high.
+-d  Use device description instead of name if possible -H	Symbol to use when audio level is high.
 Default: '  ' -M	Symbol to use when audio level is medium.
 Default: '  ' -L	Symbol to use when audio level is low.
 Default: '  '